 The Saranac Lake Base and store provide river front convenience at an easy to reach, yet downtown location in Saranac Lake Village.
 Restaurants, the post office, deli, photo services and Main Street shopping are all within 500 feet!!

 We will do everything we can to make your trip a success.

 ... a combination of wild lake shores, wilderness land, and accessibility that is rare anywhere and unique in the Northeastern United States.

-Exciting, new wild areas continue to be added to the Forest Preserve: In the last few years the Whitney Wilderness Area, the Santa Clara Tract, Henderson Lake and Round Lake Tracts have all been opened to the public.
-All provide remote backcountry camping with clear waters and mountains that abound with wildlife: loons, deer, coyotes, otter and beaver.
+Exciting, new wild areas continue to be added to the Forest Preserve: In the last decade the Whitney Wilderness Area, the Santa Clara Tract, Henderson Lake, Round Lake, and the Essex Chain of Lakes have all been opened to the public.
+All provide remote backcountry camping with clear waters and mountains that abound with wildlife: loons, deer, coyotes, otter, beaver, among others.
 Moose are even making a comeback.
-If you are quiet you may see bear, lynx, fisher, or bobcat.
+If you are quiet you may see bear, mink, fisher, or bobcat.

 Either way, you will appreciate the knowledge, expertise, and courtesy of our staff in helping to show you the natural world we all live in.
 Just pick an area to explore....

 Dave Cilley, Owner - Started the company in 1984 and is the author of the Adirondack Paddler's Guide.
 In his spare time Dave is out hiking and canoeing.
 His background includes 22 years in summer camp, Eagle Scout, New Hampshire 4000 footer, Boy Scout Association Camp Director, and years of experience with Eastern Mountain Sports as store manager and guide with the climbing school.
 Dave is married to Rivka and together they run the business.